Jasonspd/CV/README.md

 <a href="http://www.wcrs.com/"><img src="https://github.com/Neats29/CV/blob/master/experience/wcrs.png" width="150"></a>

 - Web Developer (Jul 2015 - Nov 2015)
-- Working on a confidential project for one of the biggest tech companies in the world doing front-end work in an agency environment involving HTML5, CSS3 and Photoshop.
 - 4 month contract, working with the Apple team within WCRS.
 - Front-end quality control, testing, error and bug fixing under tight design specification.
 - Rapid familiarisation with a large, unfamiliar codebase and resource management system.